- Morphometric characterization of river basins

 computation, two outlet vector maps are produced: the one with the

-the river network.
+match with the river network.

 The main parameters are: